jquery/learn.jquery.com/CONTRIBUTING.md

 Of course, we'll also give you credit for your work!
-The **Contributors** section for each article is generated from the git commit logs on the file, so you'll be publicly acknolwedged for your help.
+The **Contributors** section for each article is generated from the git commit logs on the file, so you'll be publicly acknowledged for your help.

 ## How Does It Work?